 - Second, as part of a package where we organise your accommodation in Marrakech.

-- Third, as part of a tour including either Fes or the coast.
+- Third, as part of a tour including Fes or the coast.

-The second option is to fly from Marrakech or Casablanca to Zagora, which is 3 hours from the camp.
-This is a brand new service and operates twice per week on Monday and Thursday.
-All the flights from Marrakech and Zagora go via Casablanca.
-Flight duration is about 5 hours, but only 1hr 30min from Casablanca.
+The second option is to fly from Marrakech or Fez via Casablanca to Zagora, which is 3 hours from the camp.
+This new service is operated by Royal Air Maroc and operates twice per week on Monday and Thursday.
+Flight time from Casablanca is 1h30 and from Fez and Marrakech 4h30.
 Read more in the getting there section.